 For the two years I was at college I remained on the Provera tablet and the summer before I was due to move to university I made the decision to switch to the Depo-Provera which is a contraceptive injection which contained all the same hormones…it just doubled as a form of contraception.
 That is how I have been managing my condition since, and as long as I get my injection done on time I rarely experience a period…although I do get the odd cramp every now and then it’s nothing a paracetamol can’t fix.
 My life really was changed by such a small surgery.

 So please if you have sporadic periods or suffer from extreme periods cramps then please go to your doctors and mention PCOS and endometriosis, they might just refer you to a gynaecologist or give you the right medication for your body.
 If my mum hadn’t been so forceful I’d probably still be experiencing those horrendous pains now, and I’d probably have never finished college let alone gone to university.

 Love you lots like jelly tots x

-All photos within this post were taken by me on my Fujifilm Finepix S4240 in unnatural lighting.
+All photos within this post were taken by me on my Fujifilm Finepix S4240 in unnatural lighting in my bedroom…if you want to see it after being decorated check here.
 They were then edited in VSCO and Facetune.